sunnykalsi92/CS490-Project-front/README.md

-Note: Normally I never give a written description of what I expect you to implement for the project.
-For reasons I will discuss in the lectures I normally prefer an agile approach where I play the role of the product owner and simply tell you what I want.
-It is up to you to make that happen.

-However, due to the tight summer schedule and the slightly limited communication allowed by online classes I have decided to give you the following written project description.
-I am sure that some of it will be unclear to you and you will have many questions.
-I reserve the right to modify or clarify as needed.

 Your Project:

 You are to create an online exam system.The only type of question  will be similar to the open ended programming questions on a CS 100 (Python) exam.
 In fact, all questions will be of the following form: